moonrepo/dev/README.md

 ## Contributing

-So... all these configs are personal preference and won't change drastically.
-You're welcome to use them as-is, but changes are unlikely to land.
-Feel free to create an issue otherwise so that we can discuss the intended change.
+All these configs are personal preference and won't change drastically.
+You're welcome to use them as-is, but major changes are unlikely to land.
+Feel free to create an issue otherwise so that we can discuss any intended change.

 ### Why tabs over spaces?